SciML/Catalyst.jl/docs/src/api/catalyst_api.md

 ## Network visualization
-[Latexify](https://korsbo.github.io/Latexify.jl/stable/) can be used to convert networks to LaTeX mhchem equations by
+[Latexify](https://korsbo.github.io/Latexify.jl/stable/) can be used to convert networks to LaTeX equations by
 ```julia
 using Latexify
 latexify(rn)